 Home Fruit Production: Strawberry Cultivars and Their Culture

 No fruit is more likely to provide home gardeners with success and satisfaction than strawberries.
-Strawberries are well adapted to our climate, require a very small investment, and will produce a good crop of fruit about 13 months after planting.
+Strawberries are well adapted to our climate, require a very small investment, and will produce a good crop of fruit within 13 months of planting.
 Strawberry plants will bear every year if blossoms are protected from frost by mulching and will produce a good crop of berries for up to four years.

 Select the best site